HackYourFuture/JavaScript1/Week3/MAKEME.md

 >[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week3/README.md) you find the readings you have to complete before the fourth lecture.

+### Step 0 review:
+- Go through the review of [the first week](https://github.com/HackYourFuture/JavaScript/blob/master/Week1/REVIEW.md) (Work in progress, update this week :wrench:)
+- Go through the review of [the second week](https://github.com/HackYourFuture/JavaScript/blob/master/Week2/REVIEW.md) (work in progress, update this week :nut_and_bolt:)
+- Daan will update the review of this week soon, keep an eye on that!

 ### Step 1: Implement feedback

 Your fellow students have provided you with feedback in Trello.
 Your teachers have provided you with feedback in issues in Github.